How does a bridging between EVM compatible networks occur?

 Step 3: Handler contract locks the deposited tokens in the token safe

-Step 5: The Relayer receives the Deposit
+Step 5: The Relayer receives the `Deposit` event from the source chain

 Step 6: The Relayer creates a vote proposal on the destination chain to mint new tokens (in parity with the deposited tokens)